HolySynnr/home-theater-project/terremote/README.md

 The files here are the files used to configure TerRemote.
 The relevant files are the pics folder, with referenced images, and the data file, which is just JSON.
+The files should be zipped up, and the archive named "export.ter".
+You must simply import this in TerRemote to apply the config.